gkochera/CS340-demo-flask-app/README.md

 ## Contributions

-This guide is based off of the work previously done by @mlapresta.
+This guide is based off of the work previously done by prior TA and student, @mlapresta.
 Their previous work can be found in the repo [mlapresta/cs340_starter_app](https://github.com/mlapresta/cs340_starter_app).
 Without this work, this would have been a larger endeavor.

 Dr. Curry and Prof. Safonte for allowing me the time to build the guide and project for other students to benefit from.